-- For an interconnect with the highest priority, configure LAN heartbeat resources or kernel mode LAN heartbeat resources which can be exchanged between all servers. - Configuring at least two kernel mode LAN heartbeat resources is recommended unless it is difficult to add a network to an environment such as the cloud or a remote cluster. - It is recommended to register both an interconnect-dedicated LAN and a public LAN as LAN heartbeat resources.
+- For an interconnect with the highest priority, configure kernel mode LAN heartbeat resources which can be exchanged between all servers. - Configuring at least two kernel mode LAN heartbeat resources is recommended unless it is difficult to add a network to an environment such as the cloud or a remote cluster. - It is recommended to register both an interconnect-dedicated LAN and a public LAN as LAN heartbeat resources.